espocrm/documentation/user-guide/knowledge-base.md

 Knowledge Base Category is a separate entity type, hence an access can be controlled by ACL.

-To be able to search articles in all sub-categories, you need to switch to the expanded mode from the context menu next to the root category.
+To be able to search articles in all sub-categories, you need to switch to the expanded mode from in context menu next to the root category.